January 23, 2024

 Kansas

-This special session follows a contentious tax-cut-focused regular session in which three tax proposals were vetoed by Gov. Kelly.
+This agreement followed a contentious tax-cut-focused regular session in which three tax proposals were vetoed by Gov. Kelly.
 While each tax proposal included similar core components -- a full Social Security exemption, changes to the state's standard deduction and/or personal exemptions, an increase to the homestead exemption, and speeding up the state's grocery tax elimination -- there were policies in each plan that resulted in significant differences in each proposal's cost.

 • The first vetoed plan replaced Kansas' tiered income tax structure with a 5.25 percent flat personal income tax, a nonstarter for Gov. Kelly.
 The deeply regressive plan would have cost the state $1.6 billion over three years.
 Lawmakers attempted, but failed, to override the governor’s veto.